 At the nearby Wanarani Colony, a project to provide drinking water for 44 houses, was launched under the guidance of three local women.

-The mini Bambarakiri Ella falls is a small fall created on a stream created by spitting the flow of water at the top of the falls.
-To reach this site, walk few meters in the jungle on the foot path after crossing the suspension bridge.
+The mini Bambarakiri Ella Falls is a small fall created on a stream created by spitting the flow of water at the top of the falls.
+To reach this site, walk a few meters in the jungle on the footpath after crossing the suspension bridge.

-The fall is situated in nearby Rattota town in the Matale District, along the shortcut to Wasgasmuwa National Park.
-Take the Matale – Ilukumbura road to the Bamarakiri Falls bend, which is 1km past Rattota town, where the fall is to be found.
+The fall is situated near Rattota town in the Matale District, along the shortcut to Wasgasmuwa National Park.
+Take the Matale-Ilukumbura road to the Bamarakiri Falls bend, which is 1km past Rattota town, where the fall is to be found.

 - Waterfalls of Sri Lanka

 - Other Places of Interest Within Close Proximity

 Map of Bambarakiri Ella Falls

 The map above also shows other places of interest within a approximately 20 km radius of the current site.
 Click on any of the markers and the info box to take you to information of these sites

 Zoom out the map to see more surrounding locations using the mouse scroll wheel or map controls.

 An informative video clip by Nade Gura Travel & Conservation Society